About the Healthcare AI Innovation Hub

 Who is an Innovator?

-Innovators are any healthcare professional or leader who want to further their knowledge, skills, and experience with AI.
+Innovators are any healthcare professional or leader in Canada who want to further their knowledge, skills, and experience with AI.
 They may apply as individuals or teams and must have foundational education or experience with AI.
 Innovators may be at different stages in their AI journey; from exploration to implementation.
 Based on their needs and learning objectives, Innovators will be matched with one or more Expert.

 To receive individualized guidance from Experts, Innovators must have a project that is minimally in the later stages of ideation.
 Innovators at earlier stages of their AI journey or who are not actively working on a project, can still apply to the program for experiential opportunities that meet their role, objectives, and level of knowledge.